Jsan2178/Data-science-analysis-project-por-MS.c/Jobs projects/project 3 git/README.md

 A **RAG-lite** assistant over Amazon reviews: performs **semantic retrieval by product** (Sentence-Transformers embeddings), answers a **question with evidence** (top-k review chunks), and shows an **aspect summary** (price, battery, quality, durability, shipping).
 Includes **retrieval metrics** (Recall@k / MRR@k) and a reproducible demo notebook.
+You can review the performance on /notebooks/01_demo_qa_aspects.ipynb here.

 ---